lgraubner/mqr/README.md

 query.remove('(min-width: 768px)', handler);

 // simple media query check
-query.matches('(min-width: 992px)');
+console.log(query.matches('(min-width: 992px)'));
 ```

 ## API

 ### listen

 Register a handler for a given media query.
-Handler will be executed every time the breakpoint is reached, once.
+Handler will be executed once every time the breakpoint is reached.
 The handler will also be called at initial load.

 **Parameters**